 - If a child returns and his/her record was previously archived, reactivate the existing record.
 If it has been 90 or more consecutive calendar days since a preschooler on an IEP was last in your program/receiving services—not including summer break—treat this as a new OSEP entry and change the IEP/service start date to the first day the child returned.
 Ninety days is the state-determined threshold beyond which the baseline data need to be reset for the purpose of OSEP Preschool Outcomes reporting.
 Any effect from services is likely to have diminished by this point.
 Do not change the IEP/service start date if it has been fewer than 90 days.
 If it has been fewer than 90 days and the record was OSEP-exited previously, reactivate the OSEP record.

-- If a child attends two different programs in the same day, only one program may hold the child portfolio and make assessment ratings.
+- If a child attends two different programs on the same day, only the program described in the child’s IEP may hold the child portfolio and make assessment ratings.
 Concurrent assessment records are not allowed.
-More information in the Preventing Duplicate Child Records section of Child Record Management..
+More information in the Preventing Duplicate Child Records section.

 - If a child dis-enrolls in the middle of a checkpoint, yet he/she was present for at least six calendar weeks/thirty program days within the checkpoint window—including standard two-day weekends but not including holiday breaks—teachers should finalize checkpoint ratings but only if the teacher collected enough documentation to make reliable ratings.